 Excess moisture can cause your pet’s paws to become irritated, increasing the risk of fungal or bacterial infections, which cause itchiness.

-If your dog romps in the snow, roams through wet grass, or takes a swim, you need to have a clean towel handy to dry those paws.
+If your dog romps in the snow, roams through wet grass, or takes a swim, you must have a clean towel handy to dry those paws.

 Always watch for signs of infection and take your pet to the vet for regular check-ups.
-If necessary, you can opt for special boots during the cold season to protect your dog’s paws.
+You can opt for special boots during the cold season to protect your dog’s paws.

 Practice proper paw care